Skyfillers/sf_simple_faq/Documentation/Main/UsersManual/Installation/Index.rst

 Installation
 ^^^^^^^^^^^^
+You may install the extension via TER or download from https://github.com/Skyfillers/sf_simple_faq.git

 The installation and initial configuration of the extension is as
 following:

-#.
-Install the extension by cloning from https://github.com/Skyfillers/sf_simple_faq.git

 #.
 Include the static TypoScript configuration “Simple FAQ
    (sf\_simple\_faq)” in your TypoScript template